clearpath-docs/Ridgeback-Sphinx-Tutorials/doc/Simulating.rst

 Visualizing Sensors
 -------------------

 The rviz tool is capable of visualizing many common robotic sensors, as well as other data feeds which can give us clues as to what the robot is doing and why.
-A great place to start with this is adding the :roswiki:`LaserScan <rviz/DisplayTypes/LaserScan>` plugin to visualize the laser scans being produced by the simulated LMS111.
+A great place to start with this is adding the :roswiki:`LaserScan <rviz/DisplayTypes/LaserScan>` plugin to visualize the laser scans being produced by the simulated UST-10LX or LMS111.
 In the left panel, click the "Add" button, then select the "Topics" tab, and then select the ``front/scan`` topic:

 .. image:: images/ridgeback_rviz_add_laser.png
     :alt: Adding a laser scan visualization to Ridgeback.